hyperledger/aries-rfcs/features/0587-encryption-envelope-v2/README.md

 As discussed in [RFC 0044](../0044-didcomm-file-and-mime-types/README.md), the content type for the plaintext DIDComm v1 message is `application/json;flavor=didcomm-msg`.
 When the `cty` property contains `application/json;flavor=didcomm-msg`, the payload is treated as DIDComm v1.
 [DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec) will specify appropriate media types for DIDComm v2.
+To advertise the combination of Envelope v2 with a DIDComm v1 message, the media type is `application/didcomm-encrypted+json;cty=application/json`.

+## Additional AIP impacts

+Implementors supporting an AIP sub-target that contains this RFC (e.g., `DIDCOMMV2PREP`) MAY choose to only support Envelope v2 without support for the original envelope declared in [RFC 0019](https://github.com/hyperledger/aries-rfcs/tree/master/features/0019-encryption-envelope).
+In these cases, the `accept` property will not contain `application/didcomm-enc-env` media type.

 ## Drawbacks